assaydepot/assaydepot-php/README.md

 This library is available via [Packgist.org](https://packagist.org/packages/assaydepot/assaydepot "assaydepot/assaydepot") and can be installed with [Composer](http://getcomposer.org/download/ "Composer").
-Use Composer's autload feature to oad this along with any other required packages.
+Use Composer's autload feature to load this along with any other required packages.

 **Please Note:** Using this library requires the use of an OAuth2